ncotti/docs/bash/README.md

 # Bash scripting templates and examples

+TODO: this is not included in the online docs.

 This guide contains a lot of ready to use and tested bash scripts, as well as core concepts explained with examples.